vmallet/ida-plugins/README.md

 * [Dynamic IDA Enrichment](https://github.com/ynvb/DIE): DIE is an IDA python plugin designed to enrich IDA`s static analysis with dynamic data.
 This is done using the IDA Debugger API, by placing breakpoints in key locations and saving the current system context once those breakpoints are hit.

+* [Dynlib](https://github.com/aerosoul94/dynlib): This is an IDA Pro plugin to aid in reverse engineering PS4 user mode elf's by loading the PS4 specific DYNLIBDATA segment.

 * [EFI Scripts](https://github.com/danse-macabre/ida-efitools): Some IDA scripts and tools to assist with reverse engineering EFI executables.

 * [efiXplorer](https://github.com/binarly-io/efiXplorer): IDA plugin for UEFI firmware analysis and reverse engineering automation.

+* [epanos](https://github.com/drvink/epanos): ElectroPaint Automatic No-source Object reaSsembler (a MIPS to C decompiler).
+This is a very dumb MIPS to C static translator.

 * [EtherAnnotate](https://github.com/inositle/etherannotate_ida): Parses the specialized instruction trace files that are generated using the EtherAnnotate Xen modification (http://github.com/inositle/etherannotate_xen).
 From the instruction trace, register values and code coverage of the run-time information are visualized in IDA Pro through instruction comments and line colorations.